-- (1) The holders of share acquisition rights must be either Directors or employees of the Company or its subsidiaries at the time rights are exercised. - (2) The holders of share acquisition rights may only exercise rights when the Company's shares are listed on the securities exchanges in Japan. - (3) Share acquisition rights may not be exercised in case of an event that the Company needs to acquire shares for reasons provided for in the issuance guidelines for share acquisition rights.
+- (1) The holders of share acquisition rights must be either Statutory Auditors or Directors of the Company or its subsidiaries at the time rights are exercised. - (2) The holders of share acquisition rights may only exercise rights when the Company's shares are listed on the securities exchanges in Japan. - (3) Share acquisition rights may not be exercised in case of an event that the Company needs to acquire shares for reasons provided for in the issuance guidelines for share acquisition rights.
 This does not apply when acknowledged otherwise by a meeting of the Company's Board of Directors. - (4) When a holder of share acquisition rights dies, his/her rights may not be inherited. - (5) Any fraction of a share acquisition right smaller than one may not be exercised. - (6) Other conditions concerning the exercise of share acquisition rights shall be governed by agreements on the allotment of share acquisition rights entered into separately between the Company and the holders of share acquisition rights. - 2.
-The conditions for the exercise of share acquisition rights are as follows. - (1) The holders of share acquisition rights must be either Statutory Auditors or Directors of the Company or its subsidiaries at the time rights are exercised. - (2) The holders of share acquisition rights may only exercise rights when the Company's shares are listed on the securities exchanges in Japan. - (3) Share acquisition rights may not be exercised in case of an event that the Company needs to acquire shares for reasons provided for in the issuance guidelines for share acquisition rights.
+The conditions for the exercise of share acquisition rights are as follows. - (1) The holders of share acquisition rights must be either Directors or employees of the Company or its subsidiaries at the time rights are exercised. - (2) The holders of share acquisition rights may only exercise rights when the Company's shares are listed on the securities exchanges in Japan. - (3) Share acquisition rights may not be exercised in case of an event that the Company needs to acquire shares for reasons provided for in the issuance guidelines for share acquisition rights.
 This does not apply when acknowledged otherwise by a meeting of the Company's Board of Directors. - (4) When a holder of share acquisition rights dies, his/her rights may not be inherited. - (5) Any fraction of a share acquisition right smaller than one may not be exercised. - (6) Other conditions concerning the exercise of share acquisition rights shall be governed by agreements on the allotment of share acquisition rights entered into separately between the Company and the holders of share acquisition rights. - 3.
 The Company split its common shares by 100 for 1, effective September 13, 2012, by 5 for 1, effective June 1, 2013, and by 3 for 1, effective October 1, 2013.
-Consequently, the number of shares to be issued upon exercise of share acquisition rights for the 1st, 4th and 5th series as of the end of the current fiscal year shall be 1,500 shares.
+Consequently, the number of shares to be issued per share acquisition right upon exercise of share acquisition rights for the 4th and 5th series as of the end of the current fiscal year shall be 1,500 shares.
 The "Class and number of shares to be issued upon exercise of share acquisition rights" and "Value of property to be contributed upon exercise of share acquisition rights" in the above table are adjusted figures. - 4.
-The conditions for the exercise of share acquisition rights are as follows. - (1) The holders of share acquisition rights may exercise share acquisition rights only when the amount of EBITDA (the amount equivalent to the sum of income before income taxes indicated on statements of income and depreciation, amortization of goodwill, and interest expenses paid on loans and bonds indicated on statements of cash flows.
-When preparing consolidated financial statements, EBITDA is the amount equivalent to the sum of income before income taxes indicated on consolidated statements of income and depreciation, amortization of goodwill, and interest expenses paid on loans and bonds indicated on consolidated statements of cash flows.) calculated in annual securities reports for one of the fiscal years between that ended September 30, 2015 and that ending September 30, 2019 submitted by the Company in accordance with the Financial Instruments and Exchange Act exceeds 50.0 billion yen even once.
-When, for example, the application of International Financial Reporting Standards results in important changes being made to matters that should be referenced, indices that should be referenced will be provided for separately at meetings of the Board of Directors.
-However, no share acquisition rights may be exercised when the EBITDA for one of the fiscal years between that ended September 30, 2015 and that ending September 30, 2019 is below 10.0 billion yen.
+Since EBITDA in the previous fiscal year fell below 10.0 billion yen, 6th series share acquisition rights lapsed.